Code-Institute-Submissions/weather-and-air-pollution-app/README.md

 Application was built using following technologies:
 * HTML - used for the structural elements of the site,
 * CSS - used to style the HTML elements,
-* JavaScript - used to send requests to APIs and ,
+* JavaScript - used to send requests to APIs and injecting received information into HTML,
 * [Geocoding API from Google](https://developers.google.com/maps/documentation/geocoding/start) - used to retrieve coordinates of a location
 * [darksky API](https://darksky.net) - used to retrieve weather details of a location
 * [airvisual API](https://www.airvisual.com/air-pollution-data-api) - used to retrieve an information regarding air quality of a location.